dPickleball/dPickleBallEnv/README.md

 5) If the ball remains on one side of the court for more than 5 seconds without crossing over, the opposing player is awarded a point.
 6) There are solid walls on the left and right sides of the court, and the ball will rebound off these walls during play.
 7) A maximum response time of 0.01 seconds is expected from the agent; if no action is received within this time window, no action will be executed for that step.
-8) Please make sure that your Python code could work on the default conda environment (dpickleball), no extra Python packages are allowed during competition.
+8) Please make sure that your Python code could work on the default conda environment (dpickleball).
+If you need special Python packages, please refer to the next section on socket-based communication.
 Your agent needs to be able to control paddles on both sides.
 You are allowed to use different checkpoints for left and right paddles.
 9) Your agent takes real-time visual observation of the environment as input and outputs actions.
 The action space consists of three discrete components, each with three possible values: (0: none, 1: up, 2: down), (0: none, 1: right, 2: left), and (0: none, 1: counter-clockwise, 2: clockwise).
 10) Your Python solution is expected to be the following form in your own Python .py file.
 ```python